Computer vision syndrome: Therapy

 Computer workers are often advised to take breaks and look at distant objects.
-A routinely recommended approach is to consciously blink the eyes every now and then (this helps replenish the tear film) and to look out the window to a distant object or to the sky—doing so provides rest to the ciliary muscles.
-One of the catch phrases is the "20–20–20 rule": every 20 minutes, focus the eyes on an object 20 feet (6 meters) away for 20 seconds.
-This basically gives a convenient distance and timeframe for a person to follow the advice from the optometrist and ophthalmologist.
+A routinely recommended approach is to consciously blink the eyes every now and then to help replenish the tear film and to look out the window to a distant object or to the sky—doing so provides rest to the ciliary muscles.
+An example of a common catchphrase is the "20–20–20 rule": every 20 minutes, focus the eyes on an object 20 feet (approximately 6 meters) away for 20 seconds.
+This gives a convenient distance and timeframe for a person to follow advice from an optometrist or ophthalmologist.

-A number of computer and smartphone applications, such as f.lux, redshift and Night Shift adjust the computer video color temperature, reducing the amount of blue light emitted by the screen, particularly at night.
+A number of computer and smartphone applications adjust the computer video color temperature, reducing the effects of blue light emitted by the screen, particularly at night.

 Dry eye is a symptom that is targeted in the therapy of CVS.
 The use of over-the-counter artificial-tear solutions can reduce the effects of dry eye in CVS.
 Prior to using artificial tear solutions, it is necessary to check if dry eye is the actual cause of the problem (measured by a tear meniscus test) or whether there are no actual symptoms of dry eye at all.

 Dry eyes because of CVS can also be treated using moisture chamber glasses or humidifier machines.
 Office spaces with artificially dry air can worsen CVS syndromes, in which case, a desktop or a room humidifier can help the eyes keep a healthy moisture level.

 At night, CVS can become worse.
 It is recommended to use a dark user interface while working at night on the computer.
-Several browser and OS add-ons exist to darken the user interface.
+Several browser and OS settings or add-ons exist to darken the user interface.

 A 2017 randomized controlled trial evaluated macular carotenoid supplements (lutein, zeaxanthin, and mesozeaxanthin) in people with high screen time usage.
 The supplement group had statistically significant reduction in self-reported headache, eye strain, eye fatigue and sleep complaints, but no reduction in neck strain or blurry vision.

 A 2021 review investigated suggested therapies for CVS and found little supporting evidence for the following: switching to bi- or multi-focal glasses to reduce eye strain, or using glasses that block blue light.
 The same review reported "low-certainty" in omega-3 supplements as a method to combat CVS.